KRLEESEUNGJAE/Docker-K8s/README.md

-# Study Docker and Kubernetes.
+# Learning Docker and Kubernetes!